tulika105/Memory-AI-Agent/README.md

-# 📘 Learning Memory AI Agent
+# 📘 LangChain Memory System

-**Learning Memory AI Agent** is a memory-focused AI agent designed to deeply understand and demonstrate the difference between **short-term memory** and **long-term memory** in LangChain-based systems.
+**LangChain Memory System** is a memory-focused project designed to deeply understand and demonstrate the difference between **short-term memory** and **long-term memory** in LangChain-based systems.

 ---